-For climate action to be effective and sustainable, it is essential to integrate gender equality considerations into mitigation and adaptation interventions.
-This means developing climate interventions that respond to the different concerns and needs of women and men, empowering and engaging women in decision making, and harnessing the knowledge and contributions of both halves of the world’s population.
-In this way, countries can develop more effective solutions that benefit the whole of society, and generate climate outcomes that have far-reaching, long lasting impacts.
+This means developing climate interventions that respond to the different concerns and needs of women and men, empowering and engaging women in decision making, and harnessing the knowledge and contributions of the full population.
+In this way, countries can develop more effective solutions that benefit the whole of society, and generate climate outcomes that have far-reaching, long-lasting impacts.

-Supporting gender-responsive climate action is a key focus area of the NDC Partnership as elaborated in its Gender Strategy (also available in Spanish and French) and summarized in this blog.
-The Partnership, which counts leading global institutions, technical agencies, and development partners among its members, works to expand access to technical gender assistance by matching country requests with technical assistance from development partners.
+Supporting gender-responsive climate action is a key focus area of the NDC Partnership as elaborated in its Gender Strategy (also available in Spanish and French).
+The Partnership works to expand access to gender support by matching country requests for support with technical assistance from partners.

-Through its knowledge and learning work, the Partnership works to facilitate the replication and scale up of gender-responsive climate action by providing easy access to gender-related knowledge, tools and resources on its Knowledge Portal; sharing effective gender mainstreaming practices and lessons through knowledge products, peer exchanges, Partnership briefings, and webinars; and communicating stories about women as active change agents.
+Through our knowledge and learning work, the Partnership works to scale up gender-responsive climate action by providing easy access to gender-related knowledge, tools and resources on its Knowledge Portal; sharing effective gender mainstreaming practices and lessons through Insight Briefs, peer exchanges, Partnership briefings, and webinars; and communicating stories about women as active change agents.

 Read the below knowledge products to learn more about the Partnership’s gender equality support to members: